stonepros/stone/doc/mgr/modules.rst

 Hints for using config options:

-* Reads are fast: ceph-mgr keeps a local in-memory copy, so in many cases you can just do a get_module_option every time you use a option, rather than copying it out into a variable.
+* Reads are fast: stone-mgr keeps a local in-memory copy, so in many cases you can just do a get_module_option every time you use a option, rather than copying it out into a variable.
 * Writes block until the value is persisted (i.e. round trip to the monitor),